-- 1. Development is required to meet the highest standards of design, layout and construction which respects and positively responds to its context, town scape, landscape and public realm at different spatial scales, including the character and distinctiveness of the borough's 24 places (as shown on figure 4) and their features.
-To achieve this, development must: - a. be of an appropriate scale, height, mass, bulk and form; - b. provide coherent building lines and setbacks, roof lines and roof forms, street scape rhythm and other street scape elements as well as optimal plot coverages to avoid over-development; - c. ensure the architectural language, design details, elements and materials applied on elevations, roof forms and landscapes (including boundary treatment) reflects their immediate and wider surroundings; - d. reuse existing buildings with better quality design where feasible and where it would not compromise the quality of development; - e. protect important views of and from landmark buildings and vistas; - f. use high quality design, materials and finishes to ensure buildings are robust, efficient and fit for the life of the development, including residential development and social housing; - g. create well-connected and integrated spaces and buildings which can be easily adaptable to different uses and the changing needs of users; - h. incorporate features of positive biodiversity value within the site, where possible; - i. take into account the effects on the micro climate and use design and construction techniques to reduce and mitigate the impact of noise, overheating and air pollution, while optimising energy and waste efficiency; and - j. provide a mix and range of publicly accessible open spaces that promote biodiversity, health and well-being.
+- 1. Development is required to meet the highest standards of design, layout and construction which respects and positively responds to its context, townscape, landscape and public realm at different spatial scales, including the character and distinctiveness of the borough's 24 places (as shown on figure 4) and their features.
+To achieve this, development must: - a. be of an appropriate scale, height, mass, bulk and form in its site and context: - provide coherent building lines and setbacks, roof lines and roof forms, streetscape rhythm and other streetscape elements in its context as well as optimal plot coverages to avoid over-development; - c. ensure the architectural language, design details, elements and materials applied on elevations, roof forms and landscapes (including boundary treatment) reflects have regard to their immediate and wider surroundings; - d. reuse existing buildings with better quality design where feasible and where it would not compromise the quality of development; - e.d. protect important views of and from landmark buildings and vistas; - f.e. use high quality design, materials and finishes to ensure buildings are robust, efficient and fit for the life of the development, including residential development and social housing; - g.f. create well-connected, inclusive and integrated spaces and buildings which can be easily adaptable to different uses and the changing needs of users; - h.g. incorporate features of positive biodiversity value within the site, where possible; - i.h. take into account the effects on the microclimate and use design and construction techniques to reduce and mitigate the impact of noise, overheating and air pollution ensure that the development does not result in unacceptably harmful impacts arising from overheating, wind, air pollution, light pollution and noise pollution and the loss of sunlight and daylight, while optimising energy and waste efficiency; and - j-i. provide a mix and range of publicly accessible open spaces and waterspaces that promote biodiversity, health and well-being.